 DFID is working with donors to publish open data on supplies and payments.
 After a successful pilot, DFID continues to work with BOND on the aid transparency challenge.
-A series of workshops planned in March and May 2015 were aimed at improving supplier and partner cooperation, with a final deadline of December 2015.
-There is also a promised publication clause in future contracts with suppliers.
+A series of workshops planned in March

 Across the milestones, DFID has been widely praised for its commitment and energy.
 The drive behind the process came not only from DFID but also from the personal interest of the Prime Minister.
 The closeness and advice of CSOs were seen as immensely valuable to the process.
 One of the major obstacles has been the coordination across government and other partners, as aid is only a small part of other departments' work.
 However, it is these areas that may be of particular interest to campaigners in monitoring aid payment targets.